 Steak is usually considered an indulgent meal for special occasions.
 As long as you’re going for lean cuts, beef is a spectacular protein you can afford to eat more often.
 Men’s Fitness likes the red meat as a protein-packed food to help build muscle.
 But bulking up isn’t the only reason to turn to beef, because it’s also high in B vitamins and creatine.
-Everyday Health reports men should focus on getting enough Vitamin B12 in their diets to support a healthy nervous system, which impacts memory.
 Creatine might sound familiar if you’re a regular in the weight room.
 Many bodybuilders swear by it as a way to get results faster.
 According to Men’s Health, it increases the body’s ability to rapidly produce energy.
-That enables gym buffs to train harder more frequently.
-Getting creatine from beef is certainly more delicious than resorting to powders.

 Collard greens are a great source of calcium.
 According to Medical News Today, one cup of the cooked greenery will meet 26% of your daily calcium needs.
 Additionally, collards provide a massive amount of vitamin K, which helps promote blood health and boosts your ability to absorb calcium.